Super Bowl XLIV: Fourth quarter

-On the ensuing drive, Manning led the Colts into Saints territory; however, Tracy Porter intercepted a pass by Manning at the Saints 26 for the first takeaway of the game and returned it 74 yards for a touchdown; following the successful extra point, the Saints' lead grew to 31–17 with 3:12 remaining.
-Porter's interception return for a touchdown improved teams to 10–0 in Super Bowls when returning an interception for a touchdown, although that record is now 12–1 following Super Bowl LI (when the New England Patriots overcame a 28–3 deficit versus the Atlanta Falcons).
+With a chance to tie the game, Manning led the Colts into Saints territory by completing two passes each to Garçon and Wayne for gains of 27 and 17 yards, respectively.
+However, cornerback Tracy Porter intercepted a pass by Manning at the New Orleans 26 for the game's only takeaway and returned it 74 yards for a touchdown, increasing the Saints' lead to 31–17 with 3:12 remaining.
+Porter's pick-six improved teams to 10–0 in Super Bowls when returning an interception for a touchdown, although that record is now 13–1 following Super Bowl LI (when the New England Patriots overcame a 28–3 deficit to the Atlanta Falcons).

-Now down by two possessions, the Colts needed a touchdown on their next drive to stay alive, though they still had all three of their timeouts to use.
-They were able to drive to the New Orleans 3-yard line.
-When an offensive pass interference penalty on 1st and goal pushed them back 10 yards, the Colts got those 10 yards back on the next play.
-However, the next three plays saw a tipped pass that went off the goal post and incomplete, a loss of two yards on a rushing play, and a pass that went through the hands of wide receiver Reggie Wayne and incomplete, effectively sealing the win for the Saints.
-Brees knelt the ball with 0:44 left on the clock, ending Super Bowl XLIV and winning the Saints' first league championship in franchise history, the first major league world championship for the state of Louisiana.
+Now down by two touchdowns, the Colts needed a touchdown on their next drive, followed by a successful onside kick, to stay alive, though they still had all three of their timeouts to use.
+Manning completed a 40-yard strike to Collie, followed by two passes to Addai for 23 yards to reach the New Orleans 3-yard line.
+When an offensive pass interference penalty against Garçon on 1st-and-goal pushed them back 10 yards, the Colts got those yards back on a reception by Addai on the next play.
+However, the next three plays saw a tipped pass by linebacker Scott Shanle that went off the goal post, Addai getting tackled for a 2-yard loss by defensive tackles Sedrick Ellis and Anthony Hargrove, and a pass that went through the hands of Wayne, effectively sealing the Saints' first Super Bowl title with 0:44 left on the clock.
+Brees took a knee, winning the Saints' first league championship in franchise history, the first major league championship for a professional sports team from Louisiana.